 - Area- 995,450 km²

 Egypt is a country in North Africa bordered by the Mediterranean Sea to the north, Israel and the Gaza Strip to the northeast, the Gulf of Aqaba to the east, Sudan to the south, and Libya to the west.
-It is one of the top 20 richest countries in Africa per capita, with a strong African currency.
+It is one of Africa’s top 20 richest countries per capita, with a strong African currency.